Introduction: Flashing Custom Firmware to a BLF A6 Flashlight

 Here you can adjust the PWM values to produce modes to your liking.
 You can probably change the number of modes too, but I haven't tried it as I wanted four modes, which happens to be the number in the second group.
 I wanted a darker moonlight mode, so I set the first one to 0/1, and I find turbo mode to be a bit pointless, so I replaced it with 137/255, the equivalent of mode six in the seven mode group.
 You can probably modify the rest of the code if need be, but I haven't tried it.

 When you've got the code you want, you have to compile it to a .hex file.
 At the very least, you need gcc-avr and avr-libc.
 If you have problems, look at the other dependencies in the firmware readme.
-The repository includes a build script, so all you have to do is run
+The repository includes a build script, but I couldn't get it to work.
+Instead, I downloaded the old version with

 ../../bin/build.sh 13 blf-a6

-in the blf-a6 folder.
-The ../../bin/build.sh calls the script, the 13 specifies that it's building for an ATtiny13 and the blf-a6 specifies that it's for the BLF A6. (duh) It should tell you what commands it's running and give you the output.
+in the blf-a6 folder. (there should be a better way to do that) The ../../bin/build.sh calls the script, the 13 specifies that it's building for an ATtiny13 and the blf-a6 specifies that it's for the BLF A6. (duh) It should tell you what commands it's running and give you the output.
 Mine looks like this:

 The commands are already optimised for size, so if it says it's more than 100% full, try commenting out